BoysTownOrg/chapro/README.md

 Code Example

-Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.
+Show whatThe following sequence of function calls implement signal processing for a generic hearing aid:

+    cha_agc_input(cp, x, x, cs);
+    cha_firfb_analyze(cp, x, zz, cs);
+    cha_agc_channel(cp, zz, zz, cs);
+    cha_firfb_synthesize(cp, zz, y, cs);
+    cha_agc_output(cp, y, y, cs);

+In these function calls, cp is a pointer to a data structure, x is a pointer to the input stream, y is a pointer to the output stream, and zz is an intermediate buffer.
+The three "agc" functions perform compression.
+The two "firfb" perfrom frequency analysis and synthesis.

 Motivation

-The objective or this library is to provide an example of basic hearing-aid signal processing as a foundation for developing better methods.
+The objective or this library is to provide an example of basic hearing-aid signal processing as a foundation for developing better signal-processing algorithms.

 Installation